 You can have hepatitis B and not know it.
 You may not have symptoms.
 If you do, they can make you feel like you have the flu.
-But as long as you have the virus, you can spread it to others.
+As long as you have the virus, you can spread it to others.

-It's caused by the hepatitis B virus.
-It is spread through contact with the blood and body fluids of an infected person.
+The condition is caused by the hepatitis B virus.
+It's spread through contact with blood and body fluids from an infected person.

 What are the symptoms?

-Many people with hepatitis B don't know they have it, because they don't have symptoms.
-If you do have symptoms, you may just feel like you have the flu.
-Symptoms include:
+Most people who get hepatitis B do not have symptoms.
+If you have symptoms, you may just feel like you have the flu.
+Symptoms usually start to go away in 2 to 3 weeks and may include: